 Apart from the battle between Stoner and Pedrosa, throw in the fact that Jorge Lorenzo can win this year's championship with a win and we should have a thrilling race from flag to flag.

 Stoner has targeted this race from a long way out.
-He could have packed up a few months back when he broke his ankle but he has come back with the sole intention of winning this race.
+He could have packed up a few months back when he broke his ankle but with the sole intention of winning this race.
 He is a very determined man and he will be giving it everything.